-Biotechnology is a branch of science that pairs living organisms with technology and engineering processes.
 Programs specializing in the field of biotechnical engineering at the undergraduate level are rare, but do exist in the form of a Bachelor of Science in Biotechnical Engineering program.
 Degree programs in the field of biotechnology engineering are more common at the master's and doctoral levels.
 In addition to core coursework in genetic engineering, molecular biology and engineering mathematics, such programs might feature laboratory components and dissertation requirements.
 Specific career outcomes include but are not limited to food scientists, biomedical engineers and geneticists.

 Bachelor of Science in Biotechnical Engineering

 Many bachelor's degree programs in biotechnical engineering are offered as a concentration or specialization option within a 4-year degree program in biological systems engineering or a related field.
 They are designed for students who are interested in exploring the principles and processes of biotechnology as they apply to plants, animals, plant materials and food products.
+Applicants must have a high school diploma and high standardized test scores.

 Students complete foundational courses in engineering, genetics, microbiology, biochemistry and molecular biology.
 They also learn how to work in state-of-the-art laboratories and stay on top of developments in the field.
 Many degree programs in the field teach students how to apply the principles of biotechnical engineering towards specific uses, such as modifying food products, developing biochemical pesticides or genetically altering breeds of plants.